About Our Trees

 Symbiotic relationship of trees and fungi

-Firstly, they are grown healthy with their roots free and not restricted or root bound as they are in pots.
-They are grown in living soil forming symbiotic relationships with beneficial bacteria and fungi compared to potted trees that are typically grown in sterile environment subject to irrigation and fertilizers.
+Firstly, they are grown healthily with their roots free and not restricted or root-bound as they would be in pots.
+In living soil, the root mass can form symbiotic relationships with beneficial bacteria and fungi compared to potted trees that are typically grown in sterile environments subject to irrigation and fertilizers.

 Lastly, due to the young nature of our trees there is a less likely chance of transplant shock, which more mature trees are prone to.

 Grafted trees average between 2-3 feet in size depending on the growing season, some are pruned back to accommodate for shipping.

 Reading the plant descriptions you will learn about the details of each cultivar, we do our best to accurately describe their recommended method of planting for success and hardiness zone.
 Don't be afraid to experiment!

 We are continuously expanding our catalogue, and are always interested in finding new specimens.
 Feel free to reach out to us if you know of an interesting tree we should propagate.